There’s maybe nothing more nerve-wracking than bringing baby home from the hospital

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

-I think the key to really enjoying baby’s first week is to prepare as well as you can, but then try to relax and go with the flow
+The key to really enjoying baby’s first week home is to prepare as well as you can, but then try to relax and go with the flow

 My first week home with baby # 2 has been night and day different than my first week home with baby # 1.
 There’s no real reason for this except that I KNOW more things now – I’ve done this before… and it’s less shocking the second time around.